 What has the reaction being to your election – among friends and family, and among politicians and media?

 Among my friends and family there has been a great sense of happiness, relief and satisfaction that the hard work has paid off.
 Many of them worked alongside me for the past five years.
-I personally feel a tinge of sadness that both my parents didn’t live to see me being elected to Dáil Eireann and witness the excitement of the count and the declaration. many of those in the media were surprised as they did not sem in contention to take the seat.
-It has been an incredible few days really, and I appreciate all the contratulations and well-wishes that I’ve received.
+I personally feel a tinge of sadness that both my parents didn’t live to see me being elected to Dáil Éireann and witness the excitement of the count and the declaration. many of those in the media were surprised as we did not seem in contention to take the seat.
+It has been an incredible few days really, and I appreciate all the congratulations and well-wishes that I’ve received.